Five thousand feet above sea level sits the city of Da Lat, known as the ‘Agricultural Capital’ of Vietnam for its rich soil and temperate climate.

 - Hours: 7am to 11pm (Lam Vien Square is open to the public at all times)

 - Lam Vien Square is a tourist attraction on the southern edge of Xuan Huong Lake, offering a scenic backdrop for photos including the Highlands coffee shop, a large glass structure in the shape of an artichoke bud.
-Although another chain establishment, Highland Coffee makes delicious snacks and beverages, and this particular location is a fun place to enjoy a break as the people watching was incredible.
-Several photographers were offering their services to tourists, including one who brought two large dogs that could be utilized as props for the shots.
+Although another chain establishment, Highland Coffee offers refreshing snacks and beverages, and this particular location is a fun place to stop as the people watching is incredibly entertaining.
+From our vantage point on the second floor of the artichoke bud we could see several photographers offering their services to tourists.
+One photographer had even brought two large dogs he was offering as photography props.

-- Enjoy Avocado Ice Cream at Cham Cafe & Kem Bo
+- Try Avocado Ice Cream at Cham Cafe & Kem Bo

-- Avocado ice cream (Kem Bo) is a popular dessert made with avocados and condensed milk, giving it a creamy texture and not over-the-top sweetness.
+- Avocado ice cream (Kem Bo) is a popular dessert made with avocados and condensed milk that gives the ice cream an extra rich and creamy texture and not over-the-top sweetness.
 At Cham Cafe & Kem just a few blocks from the Da Lat market, the avocado ice cream sundae included chopped fresh durian fruit, sliced almond, dried coconut, dried durian, longan, milk foam and lychee.
-It was delicious and so rich!
+It was truly a unique treat and filled me up like I’d just eaten a full meal.

 - Address: 27 Nguyễn Trãi, Phường 9, Đà Lạt, Lâm Đồng, Vietnam